 Paula brings a wealth of child care experience to SCECA.
 She is the owner and director of Care-A-Lot Daycare Center in Sumter County and holds an AA in Early Childhood Education as well as a degree in Accounting and Computer Science.
 She served for over 10 years on the Sumter County First Steps Board and currently serves on the Early and Child Care Association council for Central Carolina Technical College.
-Her dedication to early childhood is evident with her involvement in SCAEYC, first as a member then committee chair for over 11 years in the development of its annual conventions.

 “I believe it takes a village to raise a child and I am proud to be part of the village.”